omnilaboratory/OmniBOLT-spec/OmniBOLT-01-basic-protocol-and-Terminology.md

 * `Atomic Swap`: Atomic swap technology enables the exchange of one cryptocurrency for another without using centralized intermediaries, such as exchanges.
 * `HTLSC`: Hashed TimeLock Swap Contract, which consists of two seperate HTLCs with extra specified exchange rate of tokens and time lockers.

+## Data types

+`byte_array`: an array of bytes, the first 2 bytes indicate the length of the array. the maximum length is 65535
+`32*byte`: a fixed length version of `byte_array`, where the decimal value of the first 2 bytes is 32.
+`64*byte`: a fixed length version of `byte_array`, where the decimal value of the first 2 bytes is 64.
+`float64`: 8 bytes represent a float.